whoisigo/siem-checklist-robot/README.md

 # siem-checklist-robot

-Automate checklist routine to Microsoft Teams
+Automates the health check of the SIEM environment and sends notification to the Microsoft Teams channel.